How DeepLedger Works: Claude as Your AI Accountant, 26 QuickBooks Tools, and a Portal Built for Review

 closeRunDrive the month-end close workflow: six steps, sixteen checks, proposed entries, financials, and a final scoreWrite

-getGuideRetrieve one of six step-by-step workflow guides with safety checklistsRead-only
+getGuideRetrieve one of five step-by-step workflow guides with safety checklists, plus a per-tool error recovery playbookRead-only

-That is the whole list: 24 tools, 5 of them strictly read-only, and one void operation that never deletes.
+That is the whole list: 26 tools, 6 of them strictly read-only, and one void operation that zeroes amounts without deleting the record; in clients that support confirmation prompts, it checks with you before it runs.
 Eleven of the transaction tools also ship with an interactive card.
 When Claude records a bill payment, the result renders as a confirmation card showing the vendor, the bank account it was paid from, the check number, and the per-bill allocation, styled to match your chat client.
 These are MCP Apps, rendered inline in the conversation.

 What's Enforced in Code vs. What's Convention